 His soulful, raspy voice–think Chris Stapleton or Luke Combs–navigates various styles with ease, and is perfectly suited for country ballads, upbeat radio hits, and even bluegrass and rockabilly.
 His songwriting ventures into each of these areas, showcasing the best of country music’s relatability.
 Aldridge’s music is honest, and even humorous.
 In his 2020 release “Hometown Girl,” he sings wryly about his relationship with his wife: “It’s been four years and she still ain’t tired of my face.”
 His second release of the year, “All Because of You,” is a fun tribute to the “small town guitar pickers, beer drinkers, country singers, dirt-road riders, back-pew sliders, sinners like me.”
 Love, heartbreak, and country living are the themes, and humor, positivity, and candor are the hallmarks of his music.

-Despite the complications brought about by a worldwide pandemic, 2020 has been a busy year for Aldridge.
+Despite the complications brought about by a worldwide pandemic, 2020 was a busy year for Aldridge.
 Aside from releasing original music for the first time, he also made an appearance on the eighteenth season of American Idol.
 Though he was sent home at the end of the brutal Hollywood Week, he earned exposure for his music, received some helpful critique from industry experts, and learned a lot about “show business.”

 You can listen to more of Aldridge’s music on all digital platforms, and keep up with him on his website: peytonaldridge.com.